-- The mining site offers the mineral sought after; - The proposed footprint area was previously used for mining therefore very little indigenous vegetation needs to be disturbed in order to establish the mining area; - The site is located within neighbouring sand mines, and will minimally affect the community with regards to dust and noise;
+- The mining site offers the mineral sought after; - The proposed footprint area was previously used for mining therefore very little indigenous vegetation needs to be disturbed in order to establish the mining area; - The site is located within an industrial area, and will minimally affect the community with regards to dust and noise;

-- The mineral to be mined is already in sand form and will not need to be blasted in order to loosen the material: - The mining area can be reached by an existing farm access road that connects to Vaal Eden-Barrage road.
-No new road infrastructure need to be constructed; - Due to the small size of the activity and the remote location of the mining area the potential impacts on the surrounding environment, associated with mining is deemed to be of low significance; and - No residual waste as a result of the mining activity will be produced that needs to be treated on site.
-Any general waste that may be produced on-site will be contained in sealed refuse bins to be transported to the local municipal landfill site (Parys).
+- The mining area can be reached by an existing access; no new road infrastructure need to be constructed; - Due to the small size of the activity and the remote location of the mining area the potential impacts on the surrounding environment, associated with mining is deemed to be of low significance; and - No residual waste as a result of the mining activity will be produced that needs to be treated on site.
+Any general waste that may be produced on-site will be contained in sealed refuse bins to be transported to the local municipal landfill site (Prieska).
 The amount of hazardous waste to be produced at the site will be minimal and will mainly be as a result of accidental leakage.
 Contaminated soil will be removed to the depth of the spillage and contained in sealed bins until removed from site by a hazardous waste handling contractor to be disposed of at a registered hazardous waste handling site.